smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - bridle it
 - ride it

-This still works with a nounless command used before the second command.
+This still works with nounless commands used in between the first and second commands.
 For example:
 - put board
 - hop
 - put it